-- This type of assays can show a matrix effect: disturbing factors in the sample which affect the signal.
-This effect can be avoided by dilution of the hydrolysate.
-If a sample type is used for the first time, various dilutions should be tested until linearity of A570 with dilution is obtained.
-Suggested dilutions for several mouse tissues are given in the application note (see product page on our web site).
-If for your particular sample type the required dilution to avoid matrix effects leads to very low A570 values we recommend using the QuickZyme Sensitive Tissue Collagen kit. - Hydrolysis takes place at 95°C (not higher!) for 20 hrs.
+- Hydrolysis takes place at 95°C (not higher!) for 20 hrs.
 The screw-capped tubes should be tightly closed by hand.
 If tubes are not tightly closed, hydrolysis solution will evaporate. - The incubation time for color development at 60°C during the last step of the assay is 1 hr.
 This is based on incubation in an oven.
-When incubation is performed in a plate incubator (with tight contact between incubator and plate) a reduced incubation time (20-30 min) is sufficient. - When assay buffer is added to 35 μl of the (diluted) hydrolysate, a cloudy appearance can develop, that will disappear within a minute and does not influence the assay. - At low temperature the assay buffer may contain some crystals.
-These can be dissolved by warming. - Just below room temperature Reagent A may become a gel or solid, heating at 37°C and vortexing will solve this.
+When incubation is performed in a plate incubator (with tight contact between incubator and plate) a reduced incubation time (20-30 min) is sufficient. - When 35 μl of the (diluted) hydrolyzed sample is added to the assay buffer, a cloudy appearance can develop, that will disappear within a minute and does not influence the assay. - Also upon addition of the enhancer solution a cloudy appearance develops.
+This does not affect the assay, and will disappear in later steps of the assay. - At low temperature the assay buffer may contain some crystals.
+These can easily be dissolved by warming.

+• Just below room temperature Reagent A may become a gel or solid, heating at 37°C and vortexing will solve this.